 Numerous approaches to creating a fractional-order capacitor have been demonstrated in the past but all have drawbacks.
 Using a liquid medium, for example, results in large devices that cannot be integrated with microelectronic circuits.
 Ideally, a fractional-order capacitor should be made from a dielectric material that is compatible with printed-circuit-board technology.
 It should also operate over a wide range of signal frequencies and have a controllable phase change, known as the constant phase angle or CPA.

-The KAUST team have created a fractional-order capacitor using a polymer based on polyvinylidene fluoride.
+The KAUST team has created a fractional-order capacitor using a polymer based on polyvinylidene fluoride.
 They deposited a thin film on a layer of gold on a silicon substrate.
 The film was patterned as required and bonded to the printed circuit board to create the final device.
 The electrical properties of the polymer were controlled using a simple solution-mixing approach to add different amounts of trifluoroethylene and/or cholorfluroethylene.
 They could tune the CPA of their devices from between 66 and 88 degrees depending on the blend composition.
 What’s more, the devices acted over a wide range of frequencies from 0.1 to 10 megahertz.

 The team has previously created graphene fractional-order capacitors, but they believe the tunablility offered by polymers represents a huge advance.
 “Next, we will look into modeling these structures to better understand their behavior,” says Bagci.
 “This will help design fractional capacitors with better performance.”